-Elizabeth Hurley Shows Serious Skin Skin In A Skimpy Swimsuit On A Body Board In New Video
+Elizabeth Hurley Shows Serious Skin In A Skimpy Swimsuit On A Bodyboard In New Video

 Model Elizabeth Hurley was showing off her assets in a skimpy blue swimsuit in a new video she shared on Instagram on August 15.
-The 53-year-old model and actress was revealing her incredibly toned body in the new clip she shared with her 1 million followers as she was led around the sea on an electric body board.
+The 53-year-old model and actress was revealing her incredibly toned body in the new clip she shared with her 1 million followers as she was led around the sea on an electric bodyboard.

 The video posted to social media showed Hurley laying on her front as she was towed around on the machine that saw her twirling around in circles as she frolicked around in the ocean.